grugnoymeme/flipperzero-badUSB/README.md

-# flipperzero-badUSB-macOS_reverse_shell
+# flipperzero-badUSB
-A badUSB script for Flipper Zero to execute a reverse shell on macOS
+A collection of badUSB script for Flipper Zero, that i made and tested.

+Someone is ready to be used, someone needs to be personalized with informations like IP address, PORTS, URL addresses and ahed so...